Person-0/KS_JS_API/README.md

 The JS code listens to changes to the TX div using a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).
 KS code updates the innerHTML of the TX div to send a message, which triggers the observer callback.

 ## ❓ ***How to use this?***
-This can be used with the [Tampermonkey browser extension](https://www.tampermonkey.net/)  OR any Krunker client that supports userscripts with instant document-start injection (eg. [KraXen72/crankshaft](https://github.com/KraXen72/crankshaft)).
+This can be used with the [Tampermonkey browser extension](https://www.tampermonkey.net/)  OR any Krunker client that supports userscripts (eg. [KraXen72/crankshaft](https://github.com/KraXen72/crankshaft)).
 <br> (Optional) Add this in JavaScript script meta to make the API connect to KS as soon as possible.
 ```
 // @run-at       document-start